Securing Neural Networks with Knapsack Optimization: Introduction

 \section{Introduction}

-With the recent rise in popularity of machine learning algorithms, an increasing number of companies have begun offering machine learning as a service (MLaaS).
-This trend extends to convolutional neural network (CNN)-based computer vision algorithms as well.

-In a typical scenario, two parties, a client with an image and an ML-provider server with a deep-learning model, seek to collaborate for the purpose of running inference.
-However, privacy concerns often impede such cooperation as both the client's image and the server's model may contain information that neither party is willing to share.
-To overcome this limitation, a Privacy-preserving deep learning framework has been proposed by researchers.
+With the recent surge in the popularity of machine learning algorithms, there is a similar increase in the interest of Private Inference (PI).
+In a typical PI scenario, two parties, a client with an image and an ML-provider server with a deep-learning model, seek to collaborate for the purpose of running inference.
+However, privacy concerns often impede such cooperation as both the client’s image and the server’s model may contain information that neither party is willing to share.

-Ideally, secure inference can be done using Homomorphic Encryption (HE) that lets the service provider work directly on encrypted data, with no need for back and forth communication.
-Although possible in theory, this approach is painfully slow in practice.
-The vast majority of secure inference algorithms rely on Multi-Party Computation (MPC) that involves multiple rounds of communication.
-These cryptographic protocols vary in terms of the level of security they provide, the type of information they hide and the number of parties involved.
-These protocols share a common drawback, they are slow compared to their non-secure counterparts and often consume substantial amount of communication bandwidth.
-Moreover, if not devised well, they often inflict a significant accuracy hit.
+Secure Inference protocols enable Private Inference, yet they come at the expense of increased runtime and communication bandwidth consumption due to the necessary communication rounds for inference evaluation.
+Non-linear functions particularly contribute to these communication rounds.
+Neural Networks involve both linear and non-linear operations.
+For example, ResNet18 classifying CIFAR-100 contains over $500 \mathrm{K}$ ReLU activations.
+ReLUs are the product of the input and a non-linear function which is termed DReLU.
+DReLU is an indicator function which is set to $1$ if the input is positive and is $0$ when the input is negative.
+The goal of this paper is to reduce the number of DReLUs in a Neural Network.

+The trade-off between reducing DReLUs in the network and task performance is illustrated in Figure~\ref{fig:teaser}.
+In Figure~\ref{fig:teaser}(a), we demonstrate competitive results against current state-of-the-art methods in the context of classifying CIFAR-100 with ResNet18.
+Furthermore, our approach outperforms the current SOTA method in classifying larger images like ImageNet.
+Additionally, we present the \emph{first} evaluation of secure inference for Semantic Segmentation, as depicted in Figure~\ref{fig:teaser}(b).

+Secure inference aims for privacy-preserving computation in scenarios where a service provider and a client jointly perform calculations without exposing their data.
+While Homomorphic Encryption (HE) theoretically allows direct work on encrypted data, its real-world speed is impractical.
+Secure inference typically employs Multi-Party Computation (MPC), involving rounds of communication.
+However, a central challenge lies in the high computational cost of comparison operations like DReLU, which tends to dominate runtime and bandwidth.